bicerfatih/AWSFlaskImageProcessingAPIService/Deploy_Run_FlaskAPI_AWS_EC2/Deploy_Run_FlaskAPI_AWS_EC2.md

 python app.py
 ```
 Run Gunicorn WSGI server to serve the Flask Application
-When you “run” flask, you are actually running Werkzeug’s development WSGI server, which forward requests from a web server.
+When you “run” flask, you are actually running WSGI server, which forward requests from a web server.
-Since Werkzeug is only for development, we have to use Gunicorn, which is a production-ready WSGI server, to serve our application.
+Since this is only for development, we have to use Gunicorn, which is a production-ready WSGI server.

 Install Gunicorn using the below command:
 ```bash